 - the chance to be heard.

-Studies find that skilled negotiators spend much more time looking for ways to give their counterparts these things than mediocre negotiators do.
+Skilled negotiators spend more time looking for ways to give their counterparts these things than mediocre negotiators do.

-Here’s an illustration of the importance of this idea.
+Here’s an example to illustrate the importance of this idea.

 An Embarrassing Tax